faradaysalad/RecyBot-Autonomous-Waste-Sorting-using-Franka-Emika-Panda-with-YOLOv8-and-LLM-Reasoning/README.md

-# RecyBot: Autonomous Waste Sorting with YOLOv8, MoveIt 2, and LLM Reasoning
+# RecyBot: Autonomous Waste Sorting using Franka Emika Panda with YOLOv8, MoveIt 2, and LLM Reasoning

 ## Overview